Cahzzm/API-project/README.md

 * Creating a review: When a user is logged in, below the displayed reviews, there will be an input field allowing the user to leave a review, along with a star rating from 1-5.
 * Deleting a review: When the logged in user that left a review wishes to delete their review they may do so a the click of a button.
 The average rating a number of reviews will update accordingly.

+#### Challenges:
+* During the styiling phase it was a little more difficult to style elements that were using state and learning their behaviors to flow smoothly with the normal elements.
+* Correlating the backend with the store and the frontend.
+There was a learning curve for how the data flowed and learning the pattern of this flow.
+Ultimately it came down to using console.log to understand how each section comminicated with eachother.

 ## Technologies
 - Node.js
 - React